chrisridd/opendj-utils/README.md

 opendj-utils
 ============

-Some small utilities for the OpenDJ LDAP server.
+Some small utilities for the [OpenDJ LDAP server](http://opendj.forgerock.org/).

 * slowops - analyzes operation times in access logs
 * decodecsn - decodes replication CSNs

+Ludovic Poitou has some tools on [github too!](/ludomp/opendj-utils)

 Note these are all unofficial and not supported in any way by ForgeRock.
 If they work and they're useful: great!
 If not, patches are welcome...